Barbara Mayfield, MS, RDN, LD, FAND

 Consider how important it is to be absolutely clear and accurate when a member of the healthcare team conveys information to the next person to handle a job.
 According to the Joint Commission, “an estimated 80% of serious medical errors involve miscommunication between caregivers during the transfer of patients.”
 (1)

-What is the solution to conveying misinformation?
+What is the solution?
+How can we avoid conveying misinformation?

 Follow these two best practices: